samme90s/samme90s/data-security.md

 ### Contingency Planning (Business Continuity Plan - BCP)

-This is used when there is a threat to the business existance.
+This is used when there is a threat to the business existence.

 Document processes on how to continue **during** or **after** a computer security incident.
-This is often done in conjuction with analysis of impact (Business Impact Analysis).
+This is often done in conjunction with analysis of impact (Business Impact Analysis).

 #### Incident Response Plan (IRP)